We're here to help!CALL TODAY: 954-568-3636

 Uninsured motorist claims function very much the same as any other car accident claim except that the person filing it files it against his or her own insurance company.
 After supplying the insurer with all the necessary documentation and evidence, you and your insurer must come to an agreement on a settlement amount.
 The downside to this is that you cannot file a lawsuit against your insurer if you cannot come to a mutually agreeable solution.
 Instead, such cases move to binding arbitration.

 Binding arbitration is more informal than a trial but the results are much harder to contest.
 The losing side of a binding arbitration case doesn’t have many options for appeal, so the arbitrator’s final decision will most likely stick.
-Considering all the possible outcomes of an uninsured motorist accident, working with an experienced Fort Lauderdale car accident attorney is a very wise choice.
+Considering all the possible outcomes of an uninsured motorist accident, working with an attorney experienced in car accidents is a very wise choice.

-If you’ve had a car accident with an uninsured driver in Fort Lauderdale, Florida, reach out to the team at the Law Offices of David I. Fuchs.
+If you’ve had a car accident with an uninsured driver in Fort Lauderdale, Florida, reach out to the team at David I. Fuchs, Injury & Accident Lawyer, P.A..
 We offer free, no-obligation consultations to new clients, so let us meet with you to discuss your uninsured motorist incident and we’ll let you know how we can help.